Design of a Head Coil for High Resolution Mouse Brain Perfusion Imaging using Magnetic Particle Imaging: Methods

 \subsection{\textit{In Vivo} Experiment Parameters}

 All animal experiments were approved by local animal care committees (Behörde für Lebensmittelsicherheit und Veterinärwesen Hamburg, Nr.
 16/41).
 We conducted the experiments following the “Guide for the Care and Use of Laboratory Animals” published by the US National Institutes of Health (NIH Publication No. 83-123, revised 1996), and performed all procedures in accordance with the ARRIVE guidelines (http://www.nc3rs.org/ARRIVE).
 C57BL/6 mice ( healthy animals: n = 3) were purchased from the Jackson Laboratory (Bar Harbor, ME 04609, USA).
 The mice were kept under a 12h light/dark cycle, at a constant temperature (22 $\pm$ 2$^\circ$C), and with food and water ad libitum.
 For imaging, the mice were anesthetized with 1.5\% isoflurane (Abbott, Wiesbaden, Germany) in 100\% O2, and an intraperitoneal injection of 0.05 mg/kg body weight buprenorphine in saline.
 The vital parameters were monitored using an animal support unit (Minerve, Esternay, France).
 For the tracer injection, a catheter (inner tube diameter 0.28 mm, Portex, Smiths Medical International Ltd., USA) was placed into the tail vein of the mouse.
-We injected a total of \SI{170}{\micro \gram \iron} of Perimag within a single bolus of \SI{20}{\micro \liter}.
+We injected a total of 170\,\textmu g \iron\;of Perimag within a single bolus of 20\,\textmu L. As before, the gradient strength was set to2.5\,T\,m$^{-1}$ and the drive field amplitude to 12\,mT.
+The reconstruction were performed without any averaging providing the full spatial resolution of 46 frames per second.
+As a frequency selection a SNR threshold of 2.5 width a bandwidth of 40\,kHz to 450\,kHz was applied to the system matrix described in \ref{SM}.
+Only the x-channel was chosen for reconstruction.
+The regularization parameter of the Tikonov regularization within the reconstruction was chosen to 0.01.
+The same parameters were applied in the reconstruction of the body coil.
+However, we point out that the number of frequencies filtered by the SNR threshold are lower due to the lower performance of the body coil.
+The regularization factor was chosen to 0.1 in this case as for lower regularization factors the reconstruction fails.